modmore/docs/en/01_Commerce/v1/10_Statuses/index.md

 There are 4 primary concepts:

 - **State** is a hard-coded category an order is in, which affects internal behavior and restrictions.
 For example the "draft" state allows an order to be changed in the cart by the customer, while "completed" is a read-only archive.
+It's not possible to add custom states or change the meaning for any of these.
 - **Status** is a merchant-defined category.
 Statuses don't affect internal behavior; they are primarily for the merchant to use and understand.
-A status is assigned to a state.
+A status belongs to a state, and there can be multiple statuses per state.
 - **Status Change** is for changing an order from one status to another.
-It's not possible to select a status directly; instead the status change is selected.
+It's not possible to set a status on an order directly; instead a status change is processed to transition from one to the other.
 - **Status Change Action** is an action that gets processed when a status change is executed.
-Sending an email is the most common action; but others are available.
+For example sending an email to the merchant or customer, or creating a PDF invoice are status change actions.

 These concepts together form the status workflow.

 ## Diagram

 It may help to visualise the workflow.
 In the diagram shown below, you can see the default status workflow (Draft, Received, Awaiting Pickup, and Shipped) and two example additional statuses (Product in backorder, Cancelled).

 ![Visual diagram showing how States, Statuses and Status Changes interact](status-diagram.jpg)

 Note how the statuses flow through the states, and what status changes are offered when an order is assigned a certain status.

 (For brevity, status change actions are not shown in the diagram.
 You can imagine that the "Payment Received" status change sends the customer and merchant an email, while "Ready for pickup" might interact with a shipping partner API to create a label or to schedule the pickup.)

 ## Deeper diving

 Let's dive a little deeper into the different concepts.

 ### States

 States are hardcoded in Commerce.
 They are indicated by the internal class type for an order, and can't be changed.

 There are 4 states available:

 - `draft` is used for orders that have not yet been formally placed.
 The customer is still checking out (or has abandoned the cart) and the order should not yet be processed by the merchant.
 From the `draft` state, an order can be moved into either `processing` or `cancelled` states.
 (Class: `comCartOrder`)
 - `processing` is where an order is taken by the merchant and handled until it is complete.
 Most custom statuses will happen in this state.
 The order can no longer be changed by the customer, only by the merchant through the dashboard.
 From the `processing` state, an order can be moved to either `completed` or `cancelled`.
 Orders in the `processing` state are considered to be successfully received orders for reporting purposes.
 - `completed` is a read-only archive of completed orders.
 - `cancelled` is a read-only archive of orders that were not completed/successful.

 It's not possible to transition from any state to any state.

 - From `draft` you can move to either `processing` or `cancelled` (notably that means you **cannot** move directly to `completed`).
 - From `processing` you can move to either `completed` or `cancelled`.
 - It's not possible to transition out of `completed` or `cancelled` states.

 As far as reporting is concerned, all orders in the `processing` and `completed` states are considered successfully received orders.
 This is important to understand in the context of tax reports.
 Make sure to send orders which should not be included in such reports to the `cancelled` state.

 ### Statuses